PseudoDevs/IamGhost/bbmd4.md

-Last updated: 2024-04-19 15:22:09
+Last updated: 2024-04-19 15:22:41
-Random Quote: Ted, honey, I want you to go outside and bite the curb.
-I'll be out in a minute. - Lily Aldrin
+Random Quote: You want to hurt these guys, we gotta take down the ones calling the shots. - Jaime Kuykendall